-California Administrative Code §20714(a)(3) defines "occupation" means the employment in which one regularly engages or follows as the means of making a livelihood.
+California Code of Regulations §20714(a)(3) defines "occupation" means the employment in which one regularly engages or follows as the means of making a livelihood.

-Appendix F. Elective and Appointed Office Titles
+Appendix C. Elective and Appointed Office Titles

 Candidates, excluding judges, who were elected by a vote of the people and hold office at the time of filing candidacy documents, may choose to use one of the following: